 United States Department of Justice - United States Marshals Service Quality Assurance Review

 A team of six “subject matter experts” audited the facility based on the Federal Performance Based Detention Standards (FPBDS).
 The FPBDS standards are designed to ensure the safe, secure, and humane confinement of United Marshal Service (USMS) detainees.

-During the three-day visit, the QAR team reviewed relevant policies, procedures, related documentation.
+During the three-day review, the QAR team reviewed relevant policies, procedures, related documentation.
 Additionally, the team conducted numerous interviews with facility administrative, management and line staff as well as with detainees .
 The team toured throughout the facility and observed daily operations including formal counts, visitation, recreation, meal servings, and the provision of health care services.

 Employee interviews revealed professionalism and quick responsiveness to the review team's request for information.